MariaVla/image-moderation-api/README.md

 `$ yarn start`

-For this to work locally you need to create a database in postgresql.
+For this to work locally you need to, have Redis running and you need to create a database in postgresql.
 For this, you can execute the SQL queries in `database.sql`.
 After creating the database, you need to add your information in `server.js`.

 For Heroku, we are going to use `process.env.DATABASE_URL`.